 From Muktinath to Jomsom, we see people from Mustang who comes to sell handicrafts to pilgrims.
 Among them, merchandise is the highly revered mollusk fossil called Shaligram.
 We will pass some ancient caves and view the impressive white snow-capped mountains.
 We transit at the significant town Kagbeni.
 Enjoying the plateau few more hours walking takes us to Jomsom.

-We take our next flight back to Pokhara and spent a day here.
-You’re free here to feel the moderate climate and sceneries of this Magic land or Dream Land of Nepal. you can relax, take a time to visit the lake or boating in the lake by yourself.
+We took our next flight back to Pokhara and spent a day here.
+You’re free here to feel the moderate climate and sceneries of this Magic land or Dream Land of Nepal.
+You can relax, take time to visit the lake or boating in the lake by yourself.

 Not satisfied with this itinerary?
 Cutomize Now